 For example, the

-When uploading an object to Object Storage, you can pass a set of metadata as a
+When uploading an object to Object Storage, you can provide its metadata as

-In the Amazon S3-compatible HTTP API, metadata is passed as HTTP headers.
+In an Amazon S3-compatible HTTP API, metadata is provided as HTTP headers.
 The header name must start with

-x-amz-meta-.
-When an object is requested via the HTTP API, Yandex Object Storage returns metadata in the form of HTTP headers with the same prefix.
+X-Amz-Meta-.
+When an object is requested via HTTP API, Object Storage returns metadata as HTTP headers with the same prefix.